AdobeDocs/app-builder/src/pages/guides/app_builder_guides/application_logging/splunk_cloud.md

   - Monitoring
   - Splunk
   - Splunk Cloud
-title: Forwarding logs to Splunk Cloud
+title: Forwarding Logs to Splunk Cloud
 ---

-# Forwarding logs to Splunk Cloud
+# Forwarding Logs to Splunk Cloud

 This guide covers configuring App Builder to forward application logs to a Splunk Cloud account.